 4. Define the ISMS Scope

-If a pharmaceutical company has two manufacturing plants (one for drug A and one for drug B), then each plant should have a security program that aligns with its specific business needs—even though both plants belong under one umbrella organization.
+For example, if a pharmaceutical company has two manufacturing plants (one for drug A and one for drug B), then each plant should have a security program that aligns with its specific business needs—even though both plants belong under one umbrella organization.

-The same goes for an insurer that uses two different systems to calculate premiums or an online retailer with two different brands and websites.
+The same goes for an insurer that uses two different systems to calculate premiums, or an online retailer with two different brands and websites.
 If a single ISMS covers all aspects without considering unique differences between them, then there may be gaps in protection.

-5. Create an ISMS Plan
+5. Create and Implement an ISMS Plan

 Once you work out the scope, it’s time to create a plan document that clearly defines the responsibilities and authority structures within your ISMS.
 You should also document procedures and processes for handling various security incidents.

 This is an important part of achieving certification, but it’s also critical for the organization overall.
-It ensures that all employees have the same understanding of how to protect the company’s data from threats like hackers or malware.
+It ensures all employees have the same understanding of how to protect the company’s data from threats like hackers or malware.

 Your ISMS should include policies for managing access control, confidentiality, integrity, and availability of information assets, as well as incident response.

-- Have you identified all aspects of security risk?
+Have you identified all aspects of security risk?

-- Is the implementation of these controls working as intended?
+Is the implementation of these controls working as intended?

 If you answered no to any of these questions, there’s a larger question that comes into play: What can you do to improve your efforts going forward?
 You may find that you need to take corrective action before you can move forward and involve an accredited ISO 27001 certification body.

-Clear the Path to ISO 27001
+How Drata Can Help You Clear the Path to ISO 27001

 If you want to reduce the complexity even further, Drata can streamline your journey to ISO 27001 certification and many other frameworks by eliminating hundreds of hours of manual work.
 Schedule a demo to see how we can help.